giulia-boezio/LARRY_spinal_cord_embryo_2025/README.md

-# Lineage history organises spinal cord progenitors into hierarchical modules for sensory–motor circuit development
+# Hierarchical lineage architecture of human and avian spinal cord revealed by single-cell genomic barcoding
 Scripts for analysis in Boezio et al (2025)

 This repository contains the code, data references, and notebooks used in the analyses for the paper:

-**Lineage history organises spinal cord progenitors into hierarchical modules for sensory–motor circuit development**
+** Hierarchical lineage architecture of human and avian spinal cord revealed by single-cell genomic barcoding**

-Giulia L. M. Boezio, Jasper R. L. Depotter, Tom J. R. Frith, Arthur Radley, Stephanie Strohbuecker, Ana Cunha, Molly Strom, Michael Howell, James Briscoe
+Giulia L. M. Boezio*, Jasper R. L. Depotter, Tom J. R. Frith, Arthur Radley, Stephanie Strohbuecker, Ana Cunha, Michael Howell, James Briscoe*

 ## 🔍 Overview